Traveling with limited time? How to visit Florence with only a few days in the city:

 I would recommend staying in the city for at least 3 nights (2 full days) in order to properly see the city’s sights.
 When I visited, I spent approximately 2 and a half days in the city.
 We arrived on a train from Venice mid-morning and after we settled into our AirBnB, we still had the afternoon plus two full days to see the sights.

 If you are looking to just see the main sights of Florence, you can definitely get away a 2 day/3 night trip.
-However, if you can fit another day or two into your itinerary, there are so many more niche places to visit and cool things to do in and around Florence.
+However, if you can fit another day or two into your itinerary, there are so many more unique things to do in Florence.
 Plus, an extra day affords you the opportunity to take a trip outside the city center to the surrounding region of Tuscany or one of the smaller cities nearby.

 Day 1 Itinerary